Up to 50% off sofas & mattresses — limited‑time deals.

 Practical tips for day-to-day use

-• If you work on a laptop often, keep one firm lumbar pillow nearby and treat it as part of the setup.
+• If you work on a laptop often, keep a firm lumbar pillow nearby.

-• For plush cushions, a quick daily reshape keeps the sofa looking less rumpled.
+• Give plush cushions a quick reshape so the sofa looks less rumpled.

-• Use a washable throw on the most-used seat if you have pets or frequent snacks.
+• Use a washable throw on the most-used seat if you have pets or snack on the sofa.

-• Measure width and walking clearance so everyday traffic doesn’t feel tight.
+• Measure width and walking clearance before a large sofa makes daily traffic awkward.

-• If you’re shorter, check that your feet feel planted; if not, add a low ottoman or choose a shallower-feeling model.
+• If you are shorter, check that your feet feel planted; otherwise use a low ottoman or choose a shallower-feeling model.

-• Vacuum seams and creases regularly—crumbs and pet hair collect there first.
+• Vacuum seams and creases regularly because crumbs and pet hair settle there first.

-• If you host often, prioritize a seat depth that lets guests sit upright without sliding forward.
+• If you host often, favor a seat depth that lets guests sit upright without scooting forward.

-• In bright rooms, pick upholstery you’re comfortable seeing every day—the sofa becomes a focal point quickly.
+• In bright rooms, pick upholstery you will still like every day; the sofa becomes the visual anchor fast.

 FAQs